crate-crypto/ipa_multipoint/Readme.md

 A polynomial commitment scheme for opening multiple polynomials at different points using the inner product argument.

+This library uses the bandersnatch curve and is described in [https://eprint.iacr.org/2021/1152.pdf].

 **Do not use in production.**

 ### Security